|

 Incorrect tire pressure can lead to a myriad of issues, including uneven tire wear, reduced traction, and increased risk of blowouts.
 Underinflated tires can cause the steering wheel to shake, especially at higher speeds, as they struggle to maintain proper contact with the road surface.
 On the other hand, overinflated tires can result in a harsher ride and decreased responsiveness, which may also lead to steering wheel vibrations.
 It’s crucial to ensure that your tires are inflated to the manufacturer’s recommended pressure levels to mitigate these effects.

-Read More Can I Use Brake Fluid for Power Steering?
-Risks & Tips?
+Read More Can I Use Brake Fluid in Power Steering?
+Critical Insights!

 Monitoring And Maintaining Tire Pressure